-&certname=puppet.your.domain&command=replace_facts&producer-timestamp=1521137360'
+&certname=puppet.your.domain&command=replace_facts&producer-timestamp=1521137360' on at least 1 of the following 'server_urls': https://puppet.your.domain:8139 '''

 You will probably need to disconnect the PuppetDB process from the Puppet Server.
 Follow the How to Disconnect PuppetDB from the Puppet Server Guide to remediate this issue.